 We have a Patronage Program that allows us to distribute our available net earnings to our shareholders.
 This program provides for the application of net earnings in the manner described in our Bylaws.
 In addition to determining the amount and method of patronage to be distributed, the Bylaws address increasing surplus to meet capital adequacy standards established by Regulations; increasing surplus to a level necessary to support competitive pricing at targeted earnings levels; and increasing surplus for reasonable reserves.
 Patronage distributions are based on business done with us during the year.
-We paid cash patronage of \$604 thousand in 2018, \$592 thousand in 2017 and \$575 thousand in 2016.
+We paid cash patronage of \$670 thousand in 2019, \$604 thousand in 2018 and \$592 thousand in 2017.
+During 2019, we declared patronage distributions of \$594 thousand to be paid in April 2020.